tangowithcode/tango_with_django_2/manuscript/chapter18-ajax.md

 ##Adding Inline Category Suggestions
 With a simple AJAX example implemented, let's try something more complex.
 Let's imagine a scenario where Rango has been populated with dozens of categories.
 If a user wishes to find one specific category, they would currently need to examine a long list of categories.
 That's annoying!
 A faster way to allow users to find the category they are looking for would be to provide a suggestion component.
 Users can start typing in the name of the category they are searching for, and Rango would respond with a list of suggested categories that the user can then select from.
 In essence, this feature would provide a form of *filtering* to allow the user to narrow down the options available to him or her.

-We can of course achieve this with AJAX.
+We can, of course, achieve this with AJAX.
 Whenever the user types in a letter from their keyboard, we can send a request off to the Django server, and ask it to return a list of potential filtered down category matches.
 This list of categories can then be rendered within the loaded page.
-To ensure this functionality is present across the Rango app, we'll be looking to implement it on left-hand category listing section.
+To ensure this functionality is present across the Rango app, we'll be looking to implement it on the left-hand category listing section.

 ### Workflow
 To implement this, we'll need to undertake the following steps.